Alton/Godfrey Rotary Club Honors April Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
-This is the 16th year of the program and 283 students have been recipients of the honor.
+Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
+This is the 14th year of the program and 249 students from the three area high schools have been recipients of this honor.

-Emily Russell is the daughter of Brian and Sylvia Russell of Godfrey.
-An Illinois State Scholar, Russell has earned a place on the National Honor Roll for four years.
-She was a nominee for the National Youth Leadership Forum on Medicine for the past two years.
-She was honored by the Southern Illinois School Press Association with a first place award for Yearbook theme development and also earned Sectional honors in journalism for theme development and copywriting.
-These awards are a result of her efforts when serving as junior and senior design editor of the Tatler.
+Courtney Twichell is the daughter of Steve and Kara Twichell of Alton.
+She is a member of the National Honor Society and a Silver Medallion recipient; She has been a member of the Student Council for four years and a member of the Interact Club, serving as Secretary of that organization.

-Russell has been a key player on the Redbird Volleyball team serving as team captain during this past season.
-She was selected as the Scholar Athlete for the volleyball squad and was selected as Team MVP for the past season.
-She was selected to the All Southwestern Conference Team and to the All Area Volleyball team for the past two years.
+During her junior year she was a prom queen candidate and this year she was a finalist for Piasa Leaders of Tomorrow..
+Twichell has been active in a number of organizations including the Math League, the Spanish Club, Mu Alpha Theta,t Red Bird Nest, and WYSE.
+She has also participated on the girl’s volleyball and soccer teams.
+She has served an Office Assistant for three years and was a student representative on the search committee to select a new principal.

 More like this: